Karin Lichey

 On February 23, 1996, during her freshman year, she became the first collegiate gymnast ever to score an extremely rare perfect 40.0 in the all-around.
 As of 2022, she remains the only collegiate gymnast ever to accomplish this feat.

 Career Perfect 10.0

 After graduating from college with a Bachelor of Science in Education in 2000, she married Mike Usry and had two children.
 She has been a volunteer coach for the University of Georgia women's gymnastics team.
-She now works in the Division of Development & Alumni Relations at the University of Georgia as the Director of Board Relations at the University of Georgia Foundation and Director of the Emeriti Trustees and the Board of Visitors.
+She is the former Director of Board Relations at the University of Georgia Foundation and Director of the Emeriti Trustees and the Board of Visitors in the Division of Development & Alumni Relations at the University of Georgia.
+She now works full-time at Southland Organics, a company that she co-founded in 2009.